josch87/Cinetiq/README.md

     ```bash
     cd frontend
     ```
-2. **Install dependencies and start the Vite development server:**
+2. **Install dependencies:**
     ```bash
     npm install
-    npm run dev
     ```
+3. **Start the Vite development server using IntelliJ run configuration:**
+   - The `FrontendApplication` run configuration is pre-configured in the `.run` folder.
+   - Open the `Run/Debug Configurations` dialog (`Run -> Edit Configurations`).
+   - Select the `FrontendApplication` configuration and click `Run`.

 ### Running the Application

 - Ensure MongoDB is running on your machine.
+- **Start the backend server:**
-- Start the backend server as described in the Backend Setup section.
+   - Follow the steps in the Backend Setup section to run the Spring Boot application using the IntelliJ run configuration.
+- **Start the frontend server:**
-- Start the frontend server as described in the Frontend Setup section.
+   - Follow the steps in the Frontend Setup section to start the Vite development server using the IntelliJ run configuration.
 - Open your web browser and go to `http://localhost:5173` to access Cinetiq.

 ### Running Tests and Applications

-In IntelliJ IDEA, you can directly run the following `.xml` files located in the `.run` folder in the root directory to facilitate various operations:
+In IntelliJ IDEA, you can run the following operations using pre-configured run configurations located in the `.run` folder in the root directory:

-- **Frontend Tests**: Execute the corresponding `.xml` file to run frontend tests.
+- **Frontend Tests**: Execute the `FrontendTests` configuration to run frontend tests.
-- **Backend Tests**: Execute the corresponding `.xml` file to run backend tests.
+- **Backend Tests**: Execute the `BackendTests` configuration to run backend tests.
-- **Backend Tests (Coverage)**: Execute the corresponding `.xml` file to run backend tests with coverage analysis.
+- **Backend Tests (Coverage)**: Execute the `BackendTests (Coverage)` configuration to run backend tests with coverage analysis.
-- **Backend Application**: Execute the `.xml` file to start the backend application.
+- **Backend Application**: Execute the `BackendApplication` configuration to start the backend application.
-- **Frontend Application**: Execute the `.xml` file to start the frontend application.
+- **Frontend Application**: Execute the `FrontendApplication` configuration to start the frontend application.

 ## GitHub API Integration